It is important to know what to expect with your treatment. These are some of the potential side effects you should be aware of when taking ALECENSA.

 Tell your doctor if you take any heart or blood pressure medicines.

-Muscle pain, tenderness, and weakness (myalgia)
+Severe muscle pain, tenderness, and weakness (myalgia)

 Muscle problems are common with ALECENSA and can be severe.
 Your doctor will do blood tests at least every 2 weeks for the first month and as needed during treatment with ALECENSA.
 Symptoms of muscle problems to look out for include: